Emergency Medicine

 The Accreditation Council of Graduate Medical Education requires each physician in graduate medical education to complete a research project with academic merit.
 Examples of projects include case reports, systematic reviews, or clinical research.
 Residents may start their own projects or join an ongoing project.
 This decision is made in concert with the resident’s mentor and research faculty.

-During the PGY-1 year, the resident identifies an area of interest through increasingly clinical exposure and quarterly attendance at research meetings.
-During the PGY-2 year, the resident completes a two-week RAMER (Research And Medical Education Rotation).
-The RAMER exposes the resident to the basics of how to teach medical students and interns and provides protected time for the resident to bring his or her interest into focus.
-During the RAMER, the resident coheres his or her thoughts into a Specific Aims page that serves as an organizing document for the research.
-Protected time is also given to complete the components of responsible conduct in research (RCR) training, such as CITI modules that are integral to obtaining IRB approval and conducting the research.
+During the PGY-1 year, the resident identifies an area of interest through increasingly clinical exposure and attendance at research meetings.
+During the PGY-3 year, the resident participates in a two-week RAMER (Research And Medical Education Rotation).
+This exposes the resident to the basics of how to teach medical students and interns and provides protected time for the resident to bring his or her interest into focus.
+During the two week RAMER rotation, the resident is immersed in the medical education of junior learners through a combination of on-shift teaching and leading small group didactics.
+Additionally, they learn to critically appraise literature through the creation of an educational blog post.

 Support